-The Big List of Mindfulness Books for Kids
+Mindfulness for Kids

-I Am PeaceA Book of Mindfulness by Susan Verde, illustrated by Peter H. Reynolds
+I Am Peace: A Book of Mindfulness by Susan Verde, illustrated by Peter H. Reynolds

 Now by Antoinette Portis

-This little girl knows how to live in the moment.
+This little girl knows how to live in the present moment.
 “This is my favorite hole (this one) // because it’s the one I’m digging.”
 She appreciates the now.
 “That is my favorite cloud // because it’s the one I am watching.”
-WE can learn a lot from her gratitude for the present moment.
+We can learn a lot from her gratitude for the present moment.
 “This is my favorite now // because it’s the one I am having // with you.”